j4nk3e/alchemy_pub/priv/pages/Home.md

 ## Analytics

 In the `dev` environment, the analytics dashboard can be accessed under [/dev/dashboard/analytics](/dev/dashboard/analytics).
 To allow access in production, make sure the access to the analytics page is secured (if you don't want it to be public).
 This can be set up in the `lib/alchemy_pub/router.ex` in the `scope "/dev"` block or by setting the environment variables `AUTH_USERNAME` and `AUTH_PASSWORD` for basic auth on the dashboard.
+Visiting the analytics page will also set an admin cookie, so you can take